-The report said that more than 20 international mining companies have operations in Guinea, which remains largely underexplored.
+More than 20 international mining companies have operations in Guinea, which remains largely underexplored.

-The Guinean government's priority investment categories are the promotion of SMMEs, development of non-traditional exports, processing of local natural resources and raw materials, and establishment of activities in less economically developed regions, a US Bureau of Economic and Business Affairs report indicates.
+The BBC reported that Guinea's mineral wealth makes it potentially one of Africa's richest countries, but its people are among the poorest in West Africa.
+The Guinean government's priority investment categories are the promotion of SMEs, development of non-traditional exports, processing of local natural resources and raw materials, and establishment of activities in less economically-developed regions, according to a US Bureau of Economic and Business Affairs report.

 Sources: Who Owns Whom sector reports, CIA Factbook, African Development Bank, World Bank, Trading Economics, African Statistical Yearbook and IMF.